Try This Easy To Make Essential Oil Mosquito Repellent

 - lemongrass

-- citronella – deter mosquito biting for approximately 2 hours.
+- citronella – deters mosquito biting for approximately 2 hours.

-- NOTE: Citronella is no longer being used as an insect repellent in Canada or Europe out of concern for the presence of a substance called methyl eugenol which is considered to be a categorized group 2B substance, meaning possibly carcinogenic to humans by the International Agency for Research on Cancer (IARC).
+- NOTE: Citronella is no longer being used as an insect repellent in Canada or Europe out of concern for the presence of a substance called methyl eugenol, which is considered to be a category 2B substance, meaning possibly carcinogenic to humans by the International Agency for Research on Cancer (IARC).

 - The United States Food and Drug Administration (US FDA) considers citronella oil as GRAS – generally recognized as safe.